What to Expect in Speech Therapy

 Because really, you’re probably going to be surprised at how subtle speech therapy is.
 No, it’s not flash cards or Henry Higgins-style pronunciation drills.
 Because think about it: If your daughter responded to stuff like, “Say ball, honey.
 How do you say ball?
 C’mon, SAY BALL!”…you probably wouldn’t be pursuing speech therapy in the first place, right?

-When Noah first started speech therapy, it involved a really nice lady coming to our house with a big bag of toys.
+When my first son, Noah, first started speech therapy, it involved a really nice lady coming to our house with a big bag of toys.
 She pulled out one toy and a time, speaking slooooowly, with very few words, and incorporating sign language whenever possible.
 There was usually one goal for the entire session — on a good session we might have one goal per toy or activity.
 These goals were anything from getting Noah to use a sign to make a request (like “open” or “more”), or getting him to repeat a simple sound (like “pop” for bubbles), or just generally demonstrate his expressive and receptive language skills (could he point to correct pictures in a book when asked, did he make a wide range consonant sounds, etc?).

 The first few sessions are all about establishing trust, figuring out where your daughter’s development stands and what toys and activities engage her and will keep her involved.
 Everything you see your therapist do, file away for future mimicry: the way she talks and uses toys, how much silence she allows before supplying words, how much repetition of a single word or sound she’ll do and how she keeps your daughter’s interest…while gently pushing her towards participating in a rudimentary conversation, be it with signs or sounds or words, depending on your daughter’s skill level.